lockss/lockss-rtd-manual/docs/index.rst

    Installation
    ------------

+   ..
+COMMENT LATESTVERSION
-   In order to install and test the LOCKSS 2.0-beta1 system, you will need:

-   *  64-bit **Linux** host (physical or virtual) with at least 4 CPU cores and 8 GB of memory, and adequate storage.

-   *  Commonplace Linux system utilities like :program:`curl`/:program:`wget` and :program:`tar` to run the LOCKSS Downloader and the LOCKSS Installer.

-   *  **K3s**, a lightweight Kubernetes environment (installed via the LOCKSS Installer).
+   In order to install and test the LOCKSS 2.0-alpha6 system, you will need a 64-bit **Linux** host (physical or virtual) with at least 4 CPU cores and 8 GB of memory; adequate storage for your preservation activities; commonplace Linux system utilities like :program:`curl`/:program:`wget` and :program:`tar` to run the LOCKSS Downloader and the LOCKSS Installer; and **K3s**, a lightweight Kubernetes environment installed via the LOCKSS Installer.

    See :doc:`/introduction/prerequisites` and :doc:`/installing/index` for more details.